History of Warpool Court Hotel

 Other title sequences painted by Ada include a beautiful nursery frieze copied from Walter Crane's "Flora's Feast", Arcadian landscapes and illustrated maxims on love in the 'Wedgewood Room'.
 A tile panel depicting the Bishops of St.Davids in the Cathedral vestry (which can be seen today) was created by the artist and her son.

 In 1956 Warpool Court was transformed into a country house hotel by Mr and Mrs Glyn Lloyd.
-It was later run by their family until 1985 when it was sold to the present owner.
+It was later run by their family until 1985 when it was sold.
 There are close links between Warpool Court and St.Davids Cathedral.
 The hotel proudly donated to the cathedral's 'Millenium Appeal' .
 Funds were raised to reface the West Front, refurbish the famous 'Father Willis' organ, provide an additional bell for the 'ring of bells' and restore the bell tower in the Close wall.